Pinafore/nlp-hw/dan/readme.md

 FAQ
 ----

+*Q:* Why is my accuracy zero?

+*A:* The first thing to check is that you've implemented everything correctly.
+If you're passing the unit tests, you can correctly learn from the toy data, and your gradients are non-zero, you're probably okay.

+The next thing to think about is how many answers your system has.
+I.e., what is the size of the final softmax output.
+If it's too small (i.e., your system can't give many answers, the accuracy is going to be low).

+The thing is, the number of answers your system can provide is determined by your training data.
+The code is set up to only use answers that have at least `--DanGuesser_min_answer_freq` questions associated with them.
+So if your training set is too small, there won't be enough answers and your accuracy will always be low.
+Another issue is that if you have too few answers, most of the answers will be unknown (they all get mapped into one answer).
+So your system will always guess the uknown answer.
+So you may want to downsample how many of the unknown examples you train on with `--DanGuesser_unk_drop` (1.0 will remove all of the unknown answers).

 *Q:* There aren't enough answers or too many!
 What can I do?

 *A:* Look at the DanGuesser_min_answer_freq flag to adjust what answers you include.